data-umbrella/event-transcripts/misc/54_melissa_scipy.md

 47:35 SciPy good first issues
 48:42 Q&A with Melissa
-50:15 Melissa mentions SciPy meeting and conference 56:24 Melisaa answers how to contribute to open-source 57:47 Webinar ends
+50:15 Melissa mentions SciPy meeting and conference 56:24 Melissa answers how to contribute to open-source 57:47 Webinar ends

 Thank you to @theyeylolu (https://github.com/thayeylolu) for doing the timestamps.